 Genus name is an ancient Greek name referring to plants of this genus.

-'Rudy Haag' is an upright, flat-topped, spreading, deciduous shrub which is a dwarf cultivar growing only to a height of 3-5'.
+'Rudy Haag' is an upright, flat-topped, spreading, dwarf cultivar growing only to a height of 3-5'.
 Very slow growth rate (3-4" per year).
 This cultivar is similar to E. alatus 'Compactus' except much smaller.
 Nurseries sometimes refer to this cultivar as Rudy Haag burning bush.